 Maureen McTeggart Hall brought the school to the USA in 1959 when she emigrated to California with her husband and seven children.
 In 1976, Maureen was asked to travel to Colorado and provide instruction to the children of Denver’s Irish-American community.

-Since that time the school has grown to include locations in Denver, Littleton, Boulder and Fort Collins, as well as New Mexico, Texas, Arizona, Oklahoma, Kentucky and Alaska.
+Since that time the school has grown to include locations in Denver, Englewood, Boulder and Fort Collins, as well as New Mexico, Texas, Arizona, Oklahoma, Kentucky and Alaska.

 The McTeggart Dancers have won recognition at local, national and international competitions, including the All-Ireland and World Championships.

 Anne began dancing at the age of three under the instruction of her mother, Maureen McTeggart Hall.
 She earned her TCRG in 1998, her ADCRG in 2003, and her BG in 2013.